Skip to Main Content

 The video below from Texas Appleseed discusses some common scare tactics from debt collectors.

-The Fair Debt Collection Practices Act prevents a debt collector from calling you in the middle of the night to annoy you.
-Unless the debt collector knows otherwise, the law says they should assume that convenient hours to call you are between 8am and 9pm.
+The Fair Debt Collection Practices Act prevents a debt collector from calling in the middle of the night.
+Unless the debt collector knows otherwise, the law says they should assume that convenient hours to call you are between 8:00 a.m. and 9:00 p.m.

-Under new Consumer Financial Protection Bureau rules, debt collectors can now contact people via email, text, and social media.
+Debt collectors can contact people via e-mail, text, and social media.
 These rules went into effect on November 30, 2021.
 The rules put some restrictions on these kinds of messages from debt collectors, including:

 • They must identify themselves as debt collectors when trying to send a message or add someone as a friend.